MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

      - The system ran out of memory.
    * - ``DRAWING_LOG_CLIP_MODIFIED``
      - ``1 << 3``
-     - The VEE port modified clip values in the graphics context.
+     - The VEE Port modified clip values in the graphics context.
    * - ``DRAWING_LOG_LIBRARY_INCIDENT``
      - ``1 << 29``
      - An incident occurred in an underlying library.